-The Company's royalty and exploration portfolio consists of properties in North America, Turkey, Europe, Haiti, Australia, and the Asia-Pacific region.
+The Company's royalty and exploration portfolio consists of properties in North America, Turkey, Europe, Haiti, Australia, and New Zealand.
 Eurasian started receiving royalty income as of August 17, 2012 when it acquired Bullion Monarch.
 This royalty cash flow serves to provide a foundation to support the Company's growth over the long term.